Splist/noderoot-old/README.md

 # noderoot

-Nanoroot is the reference implementation of Splist, the simple easy to use chat service.
+Noderoot is the reference implementation of Splist, the simple easy to use chat service.

 ##